broxeph/djangalex/README.md

 # To do: home
 * Setup Bootstrap
-* Improve responsive text sizing
+  * Responsive text sizing
+  * Dynamic grid layout, box flow

 # To do: WineApp
-* Add new wines, reviews
+* Add pictures to wines
-* Ensure non-duplicate user emails
 * Test logged-in user wine recommendations